 I.92.
 Reinvested earnings foreign direct accruing to investors are included as inflows of direct investment capital in the financial account (IMF, 1993, paragraph 369).
 A portion of earnings of an enterprise, whether paid out as dividends or invested in the enterprise, is allocated to the direct investors based on the proportion of the voting shares they hold.
-Earnings that not distributed are considered as part of equity, and included in the retained earnings category of the shareholders' equity.
+Earnings that are not distributed are considered as part of equity, and are included in the retained earnings category of the shareholders' equity.
 Reinvested earnings are reflected in the balance sheet as an increase in shareholders' equity and represent an increase in investment by foreign direct investors.
 Reinvested earnings are first recorded as part of investment income payments in the current account (box I.36).
 An offsetting entry with the opposite sign is then registered in the financial

 Figure I.2.
-Share of different financing components in world FDI inflows, 1995-2004
+Share of different financing components in world FDI account under inward direct investment (financial liabilities) to show the increased investment in the direct investment enterprise.

-(Per cent)